privacypatterns/privacypatterns/site/content/patterns/Anonymity-set.md

 date, sex, zip code and diagnostics record.
 The clinic releases the datasets without the name of the patients, to protect their privacy.
-A malicious worker at the laboratory for research wants to make use of these informations and recovers the names of the patients.
+A malicious worker at the laboratory for research wants to make use of this information and recovers the names of the patients.
 The worker goes to the city council of a certain area to get a voter list from them.
 The two lists are matched for age, sex and location.
 The worker finds the name and address information from the voter registration